nicocardiel/megaradrp-cookbook/cookbook/install.rst

     $ conda init bash

-This works as it is if you are using a login-shell (terminal), but if you are using a xterm, you might also need to do:
+This works as it is if you are using a login-shell (terminal), but if you are using an xterm, you might also need to do:

 .. code-block:: console

     $ cp ~/.bash_profile ~/.bashrc

-(do a backup copy of ~/.bashrc if you have one already),
+(do a backup copy of ``~/.bashrc`` if you have one already),

 and open a new terminal/xterm.
 Below, we will write the commands without the full path, for simplicity.

-Once conda is installed according to the instructions above, the steps to run MEGARA DRP under conda would be the following [5]_:
+Once conda is installed according to the instructions above, the steps to run MEGARA DRP under conda would be the following [4]_:

 Create a conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~